 With my amazing husband of 39 years, we have three grown kids with wonderful spouses, and a passel of grandchildren who hang out with me as often as I’ll take ‘em!
 The oldest is 14, and he already towers over me.
 How did that happen?

 Having learned the hard way to teach my own writing-phobic son to like (and eventually love) writing, it’s become my joy to help other parents feel more equipped to teach writing at home.
 It is my prayer that our gracious God will continue using me to encourage each of you as you forge your own path.

 Need a Speaker for Your Homeschool Event?

 Is your homeschool conference or co-op group planning to include some practical, writing-related workshops?
-With over ten years of speaking experience at homeschool conventions and co-ops around the country, I can present a number of different sessions aimed at helping parents teach writing at home.
+With over eleven years of speaking experience at homeschool conventions and co-ops around the country, I can present a number of different sessions aimed at helping parents teach writing at home.